woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/index.rst

 Getting started with PostGIS
 ============================

-This section describes how to get started with the PostGIS database included in Boundless Suite—connecting to the database, loading data, and some basic SQL commands.
+This section describes how to get started with the PostGIS database included in Boundless Server—connecting to the database, loading data, and some basic SQL commands.

 .. toctree::